Tulsene/LazyWhale/README.md

 ## TODO

 - [ ] Set spread before asking max amount and set max amount per order
-- [ ] Send slack message.
-- [ ] Improve marketplace selection by adding it into params.
 - [ ] Organize this mess!

 ### If you want to help